Gusthaaa/primeiro-projeto/README.md

 ## If you want to use this repo

-download or fork this repo, and change whatever you need
+download or fork this repo.
+First remove the 'src' content from the tag's Image in the page's files.
+After that you need to set the next.config.js file like this:
+/** @type {import('next').NextConfig} */
+const nextConfig = {}

+module.export = NextConfig

+You need to do this to proceed to the next step because GitHub Pages doesn't support the Image tag from Next.js 13.

 ## Running localy

-Can run the application in VS Code or a terminal and it will be available at http://localhost:3000.
+You can run the application in VS Code or a terminal and it will be available at http://localhost:3000.
+To use images when running locally, place them in the "public" folder and reference them within your folders.
+You cand read more about the Image tag in: https://nextjs.org/docs/app/api-reference/components/image

 ```
 npm install
+cd primeiro-projeto
 npm run dev
 ```